Walter Mercado: Astrology

 His TV debut as an entertainer came when Puerto Rican producer Elín Ortíz invited him to perform on his TV show when one guest artist did not show up.
 Walter Mercado happened to be at the station and Ortiz asked Mercado to use the 25-minute allotment scheduled for the other guest, to make astrological predictions wearing colorful and extravagant robes.
 After that, Mercado was made a regular in the show making astrological predictions.
 He would frequently appear in heavily decorated costumes and capes.

 In 1970, Mercado started his regular astrology segment in El Show de las 12.
 He enhanced his studies with formal study into astrology, tarot, and other occult disciplines.
 Mercado hosted a weekly astrology television show at WKAQ-TV, Channel 2/Telemundo.
-After several years, when the network changed its programming, Mercado moved his show to WRIK-TV (channel 7 in Ponce) where he hosted it for many years.
+In 1979, when the network changed its programming, Mercado moved his show to WRIK-TV (channel 7 in Ponce) where he hosted it for many years.
+In 1979, He continued producing his own show, paying Tommy Muñiz for the space in which it aired.
+The show hosted a number of celebrities during their visits to Puerto Rico.
 Westinghouse was a steady and long-time sponsor.
 In the 1980s, his show was seen on several TV channels throughout Latin America and the United States.
 When Tommy Muñiz bought WRIK-TV, Mercado stayed for two years then moved his show to WKBM-TV, Channel 11/Tele Once (later renamed WLII-TV/Univision).
 In addition to the TV programs, Mercado also wrote his predictions for newspapers, magazines, and web pages.
 He was a syndicated writer in the Miami Herald.
 He also appeared on various radio segments.

 In 1986, Mercado was awarded the title Mr. Televisión by the Asociación de Cronistas del Espectáculo de Nueva York (Association of Latin Entertainment Critics of New York).
 By the end of the 1980s, Mercado had authored seven books, of which one, Más allá del horizonte (Beyond the Horizon), was published in Spanish, English and Portuguese.

 From the mid-1990s until 2010, Mercado's show aired in the Univision network throughout the Americas, but on 8 January 2010, after a fifteen-year relationship, he announced that he and Univision had parted ways.
 He was managed by entrepreneur Bill Bakula.
 In 2005, he was invited to appear on Welsh singer/songwriter Lisa Scott-Lee’s show Totally Scott-Lee to give her a special reading.
 From 1994 to 2009, he also appeared on Primer Impacto, which airs on the Univision network in the United States.

 Other ventures Mercado was involved with in the mid-2010s included a dating website; a line of Zodiac-themed soaps and hygiene items; and a popular personal website and app offering daily horoscopes and more.
 His eponymous website received over 1 million visits in the first month.
 On a limited basis, Mercado continued to make public appearances during this time period as well.